TheCreativeDevelopper/TEDIT_EN_Version/README.md

-# TEDIT 8.0 ENGLISH Version pour ETS 1.33
+# TEDIT 8.0 ENGLISH Version for ETS 1.33

 > Attention!
 TEDIT is intended for advanced users only.